MicrosoftDocs/memdocs/memdocs/intune/enrollment/troubleshoot-device-enrollment-in-intune.md

 # Troubleshoot device enrollment in Microsoft Intune

 This article provides suggestions for troubleshooting [device enrollment](device-enrollment.md) issues.
-If this information doesn't solve your problem, see [How to get support for Microsoft Intune](../fundamentals/get-support.md) to find more ways to get help.
+If this information doesn't solve your problem, see [How to get support in Microsoft Endpoint Manager](./mem/get-support.md) to find more ways to get help.

 ## Initial troubleshooting steps